-The requirements of a reverse mortgage loan typically include being 62 or older, using the home as your primary residence, and having a small balance on your mortgage or having paid it off.
+The conditions of a reverse mortgage often include being 62 or older, maintaining your house as your primary living place, and holding a low remaining mortgage balance or having paid it off.

-Many homeowners who live on a fixed income and find themselves needing additional funds find reverse mortgages helpful for their circumstance.
-Rates of interest may be fixed or adjustable and the funds are nontaxable and don't adversely affect Medicare or Social Security benefits.
-The house is never at risk of being taken away by the lending institution or put up for sale against your will if you outlive the loan term - even if the property value dips under the loan balance.
-Call us at 248-644-1200 if you'd like to explore the advantages of reverse mortgages.
+Many homeowners who are on a limited income and need additional funds find reverse mortgages helpful for their circumstance.
+Rates of interest can be fixed or adjustable and the funds are nontaxable and do not adversely affect Social Security or Medicare benefits.
+The home will never be at risk of being taken away from you by the lender or put up for sale without your consent if you live longer than your loan term - even if the current property value creeps under the loan balance.
+If you'd like to learn more about reverse mortgages, please call us at 248-644-1200.

 Do you have a question regarding a mortgage program?